dustinpfister/blog_posts/_posts/canvas-example-map-scrolling.md

 ## 3 - The main.js file, and index.html

 Now for the main javaScript file that makes use of the map module, and my draw method that will render the map object to the canvas.
+In this mainjs file I create the canvas element, and inject it into a container element that I have in my html.

+I create a grid object with the create grid object method of my grid module that I covered earlier, and set the offset values for that object.
+I then update the offset values in the main app loop of this main.js file by delta values for x and y.

 ```js
 // CANVAS